abdulbaquee/To-Do-List-Web-App/README.md

 # To Do List | Web App

 ### Overview
-Object-oriented Pure JavaScript Todo list with powered by browser localstorage functionality.
+Object-oriented Pure JavaScript Todo list powered by browser localstorage functionality.
 Todo Lists will be saved even if the page reloads.

-You can add new task, edit current a task, mark task completed or pending and event delete the tasks.
+You can add new tasks, edit current tasks, mark tasks completed or pending and even delete the tasks.
 Switch button added when a user edits a task for edit or add fresh new task.
-Same input box has been used for both add new task or edit existing one.
+Same input box has been used for both adding new tasks or editing existing ones.

 #### Demo
 ##### Manage todo lists with ease.
 Powerful, easy to use and customizable.
-View the demo.
-[Demo](https://jsfiddle.net/abdulbaquee/hs36acbf/4/).
+View the [Demo](https://jsfiddle.net/abdulbaquee/hs36acbf/4/).

 ####

 - **Landing Page**
     - Blank page will be displayed once page will load into the browser for first time
     - If already added any tasks then those tasks will be listed below the submit button
-    - Add new Task
+    - Add a new Task
-    - List of Taks
+    - List of Tasks
-    - Edit task
+    - Edit Task
     - Delete Task
     - Marked as completed
     - Task status
     - No page refresh
-    - Switch button added for switching between add task
+    - Switch button added for switching between add a Task
-    - Boostrap 4.0 css framework added for responsive design
+    - Bootstrap 4.0 css framework added for responsive design
     - Font awesome css it's font used for icons for edit or delete
     - Browser localstorage feature is used for storing data

-#### Learning pre-requisites
+#### Learning prerequisites
 - ES6 Concepts
 - Oops concepts for DRY code
 - DOM Manipulation